Azure/Service-Fabric-Troubleshooting-Guides/Security/Fix Expired Cluster Certificate Automated Script.md

 # [UPDATE 10/05/2019]
-Service Fabric clusters running 6.5 CU3 or later (version 6.5.658.9590 or higher), if the cluster is secured with a self-signed certificate declared by thumbprint you can now follow this much simpler process.
+Service Fabric clusters running 6.5 CU3 or later (version 6.5.658.9590 or higher), if the cluster is secured with a self-signed certificate declared by thumbprint you can now optionally follow this much simpler process.
 For CA issued certificates follow the steps outlined below.

 * [Fix Expired Cluster Certificate](../Security/How%20to%20recover%20from%20an%20Expired%20Cluster%20Certificate.md)